Larrie369/Larrie369.github.io/README.md

 Calculation of the frequency of the sound from the microphone is provided using FFT and AutoCorrelation.

+For use with bass guitar it's recommended to use audio interface, as the microphones have trouble detecting such low frequencies.

 # Learn fretboard tool

 Learn fretboard tool is tool created to help beginner musicians with practising notes on the fretboard of their instrument.